 Alana is passionate about yoga philosophy and practice, and specialises in yoga for stress and anxiety management.
-She has her own yoga studio, "Stag Hill", at her farm in Jamberoo and she also teaches at Manly Yoga & Mediation Centre, Alana did her teacher training with the IYTA and is now involved in designing and delivering yogic philosophy lectures through the IYTA DYT.
+She has her own yoga studio, "Stag Hill", at her farm in Jamberoo.
+Alana completed her teacher training with the IYTA and is now involved in designing and delivering yogic philosophy lectures through the IYTA Diploma of Yoga Teacher Training course.
 Prior to her yoga teaching career, Alana was a high school English and French teacher and Year Co-ordinator.
 As well as yoga, Alana loves dancing, gardening, tending to her dairy goats and chooks and spoiling her beloved pooches.

 Alex had been practicing yoga for over 20 years.
 In 2000 she started her three-year training program with the founders of Yoga Synergy, Simon Borg-Olivier and Bianca Machliss.
 Over the last few decades she has studied with many other renowned teachers including Clive Sheridan, Shandor Remete, Donna Farhi and in 2015 started the IYTA Advanced Teacher training program.
 As a qualified Yoga Synergy teacher, Alex ran the Yoga Synergy School in Manly, which she taught at for over 11 years, she later started up the Yoga Co-operative Manly and in 2016 she was invited to move her classes to the long established Manly Yoga Centre, (a highly respected centre, established in Manly over 40 years ago).
 Alex believes that safely challenging the body, in a fun and intelligent way, helps create a strong, healthy body and a calm focused mind - not just on the mat, but beyond.

 EXPERTISE: Pranayama & Meditation